Budget | Definition, Explanation, and Classification With Examples

-7. Customers will be allowed discount and rebate @ 10% on sales.
-Other Expenses will remain unchanged.
+7. Customers will receive a discount and rebate @ 10% on sales.
+Other expenses will remain unchanged.

-Prepare the Selling and Distribution Cost Budget for the year ending on 31st March 2020 from the above details.
+Prepare the selling and distribution cost budget for the year ending 31 March 2020 from the above details.

 (3) Production Budget

-(b) Expected opening stock and desired closing stock of each article.
+- Expected opening stock and desired closing stock of each article

-(c) Available physical resources of plant, power, factory space, materials and machines.
+- Available physical resources of plant, power, factory space, materials, and machines

-(d) The policy of the management regarding manufacture or purchase of components.
+- The management policy regarding the manufacture or purchase of components

-Prepare ‘Production Budget’ from the following particulars for the year ended 31st March, 2019:
+Prepare a production budget from the following particulars for the year ended 31 March 2019:

 (4) Production Cost Budget

-This budget is also known as Factory Cost Budget and it shows the cost of carrying out the production plan given in the Production BUdget. production cost includes direct materials cost, direct labour cost, direct expenses and factory overheads.
+This budget, also known as the factory cost budget, shows the cost of carrying out the production plan given in the production budget.
+The production cost includes the direct materials cost, direct labor cost, direct expenses, and factory overheads.

-It is anticipated that (i) there will be no work-in-progress at the end of any month, (ii) finished units equal to half the sales for the next month will be in stock at the end of each month (including the previous December).
+- Finished units equal to half the sales for the next month will be in stock at the end of each month (including the previous December)

 Budgeted production and production costs for the whole year are as follows:

-Prepare for the six months period ending 30th June, a production budget for each month and a summarised production cost budget.
+Prepare for the six-month period ending 30 June, a production budget for each month, and a summarised production cost budget.